ChristianSteger/HORAYZON/README.md

 # HORAYZON

 Package to efficiently compute terrain parameters **horizon**, **sky view factor** and slope angle/aspect from high-resolution elevation data.
 Horizon computation is based on the high-performance ray-tracing library Intel&copy; Embree.
 Calculations are parallelised with OpenMP (Cython code) or Threading Building Blocks (C++ code).
 A description of the algorithm is published in the journal of Geoscientific Model Development (Steger et al., 2022).
+- General information, brief overview of packages
+- Computation of terrain horizon, topographic parameters
+- Computation of shadow map and correction of SW direct downward radiation

 # Installation